IVI-M/R-Ottawa/README.md

 ### News:

 2020-05-13:
 -  35 mins a week seems not enough...
-Following the requests, we'll add anothe R101 "Lunch and Learn" session on Fridays, the same time
+Following the requests, we'll add another R101 "Lunch and Learn" session on Fridays, the same time.
 - Also following your suigestions, homework will be added at each session.
 - Thank you for all your questions and ideas!
 We'll do my best to respond to *all* of them.